We are here: [ home ] -> yamaha_rm2408

 I scanned some pictures from the flyer:

 Here are the schematics.
 The schematic is one large paper, about three DIN-A4/lettersize pages wide and two DIN-A4/lettersize pages high.
-This is the full scan:
+These two files are the full scan.
+They contain the modifications in the signal path I did.
+If you want the original version, then use the single sheet scans below:

 If you want to print out the schematics on a normal Lettersize/A4-printer, then the following version might be more helpful.
-I scanned it overlapping as two rows of four A4-scans.
+Also those scans do not contain my modifications.
+I scanned the plan overlapping as two rows of four A4-scans.
 The first row (RM24A*.*) shows the channel and subgroups, the second row (RM24B*.*) shows the master section and monitor section.
 The power supply is on two separated pages.

 to top of document